dyang108/webcoder/README.md

     npm run test

 Issues:
-- Concurrency with sessionText on backend
+- Concurrency with sessionText and sessions on backend
 - Highlighting from other user
-- Latency from database transactions
+- Latency from database transactions interfering - more concurrency